Icinga/icinga2/doc/5-monitoring-remote-systems.md

 > The host and service object configuration must be available on the Icinga 2
 > server in order to process passive check results.

-### <a id="agent-based-checks-nsca-ng"></a> NSCA-NG

-[NSCA-ng](http://www.nsca-ng.org) provides a client-server pair that allows the remote sender to push check results into the Icinga 2 `ExternalCommandListener` feature.

-> **Note**
->
-> This addon works in a similar fashion like the Icinga 1.x distributed model.
-If you
-> are looking for a real distributed architecture with Icinga 2, scroll down.

 ## <a id="distributed-monitoring-high-availability"></a> Distributed Monitoring and High Availability